maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > And even more importantly, it prevents you from accidentally loosing your
 > work.
 >
+> I remember working on an e-commerce website 6 years ago.
+I didn't use version
+> control system, and I accidentally deleted two weeks worth of work.
+The
+> deadline for the project was approaching, and so I had to spend two whole days
+> morning till late evening to try to recreate the code from memory.
+From that
+> point on, I use version control on every project.
+>
 > Git is the most popular version control system.
 And it's often paired with
 > GitHub for hosting Git repositories.
 However, using Git from the command line
 > is not the most approachable for beginners.
 Fortunately, VS Code comes with